Kitware/VTK/Documentation/dev/build_windows_vs.md

 ### Build

 Use Visual Studio to build the .dll files.
-The last step of CMAke will lauch Visual Studio and will open the generated solution.
+The last step of CMAke will launch Visual Studio and will open the generated solution.

 1. Set the configuration to "Release"
 2. Build the "ALL_BUILD" project.